 Year Programmes

 Year 1 Open Drain Renewals

-(2021/22) Stormwater Reticulation renewals
+(2021/22) Storm water Reticulation renewals

-RDC Stormwater Asset Strategy
+RDC Storm Water Asset Strategy

 George Street Stormwater Renewal

 Bulls Stormwater Upgrades

 Year 2 Open Drain Renewals

-(2022/2023) Stormwater Reticulation renewals
+(2022/2023) Storm water Reticulation renewals

-RDC Stormwater Asset Strategy
+RDC Storm Water Asset Strategy

 Bulls Stormwater Upgrades

 Year 3 Open Drain Renewals

-(2023/24) Stormwater Reticulation renewals
+(2023/24) Storm water Reticulation renewals

-RDC Stormwater Asset Strategy
+RDC Storm Water Asset Strategy

 Bulls Stormwater Upgrades

 Years 4-10 Open Drain Renewals

-(2024/2034) Stormwater Reticulation renewals
+(2024/2034) Storm water Reticulation renewals

 Level of Service Measurements and Targets

 Council's intended Level of Service is to: Provide a reliable collection and disposal system to each property during normal rainfall

-Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of: a. abatement notices b. infringement notices c. enforcement orders, and d. convictions Received by the Council in relation to those resource consents.
+Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of a. abatement notices b. infringement notices c. enforcement orders, and d. convictions Received by the Council in relation to those resource consents.

 How we will measure Comply with resource consents No consents from previous years

 Years 1-3 (a) No abatement notices

-Years 4-10 (a) NO abatement notices
+Years 4-10 (a) NO adalement notices

 Years 1-3 (b) No infringement notices

-Years 4-10 (b) No infringement notices
+Years 4-10 (b) NO IIII III gement nouces

 Years 1-3 (c) No enforcement orders

-Years 4-10 (c) ino eniorcement orders
+Years 4-10 (c) TWO CHIOT CETTICITE OF CICES

 Years 1-3 (d) No convictions

-Years 4-10 (d) INO COTIVICUOTIS
+Years 4-10 (d) TWO COTTVICTIONS

-Level of Service Measurements and Targets Performance measure System adequacy ( mandatory) The number of flooding events1 that occurred in the District.
-For each flooding event, the number of habitable floors affected (expressed per 1000 properties connected to the Council's stormwater system).
-Note: This is a District-wide assessment How we will measure Request for service system 2019/20 results: • There were no flooding events Years 1-3 Fewer requests than 5 per 1000 connected properties Year 4-10 Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure Customer satisfaction ( mandatory) The number of complaints received by the Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council's stormwater system How we will measure Request for service system 2019/20 results: • 0.24/1000 Years 1-3 Fewer requests than 5 per 1000 connected properties Years 4-10 rewei requests triair 5 per 1000 confinected properties Performance measure Response time ( mandatory) The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site.
+Level of Service Measurements and Targets Performance measure ( mandatory) System adequacy The number of flooding events1 that occurred in the District.
+For each flooding event, the number of habitable floors affected (expressed per 1,000 properties connected to the Council's stormwater system).
+Note: This is a District-wide assessment How we will measure Request for service system 2019/20 results: • There were no flooding events Years 1-3 Fewer requests than 5 per 1000 connected properties Year 4-10 rewell requests than 5 per 1000 conflicted properties Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Customer satisfaction The number of complaints received by the Council about the performance of its stormwater system, expressed per 1,000 properties connected to the Council's stormwater system How we will measure Request for service system 2019/20 results: • 0.24/1000 Years 1-3 Fewer requests than 5 per 1,000 connected properties Years 4-10 remaining per 1,000 connected properties Performance measure ( mandatory) Response time The median response time to attend a flooding event, measured from the time that the Council receives notification to the (managery) time that service personnel reach the site.